EduBase: Creating Offers

 - Facilitative Teaching: Lecturers act as facilitators to encourage equal participation and address power imbalances or biases within student interactions.

-Ensuring Inclusivity and Accessibility in COIL
+Ensuring Inclusivity and Accessibility

 - Provide Training and Orientation: Offer training sessions for lecturers and students on intercultural communication, digital tools, and inclusive practices.

-- Select Accessible Technology: Use platforms and tools that are user-friendly, available across devices, and compatible with assistive technologies (e.g., screen readers).
+- Select Accessible Technology: Use platforms and tools that are user-friendly, available across devices, and compatible with assistive technologies (e.g. screen readers).

 - Flexible Scheduling: Design synchronous activities with time zone differences in mind and supplement them with asynchronous options that allow for translation and other modes of support.